Introduction

 S | Signal |

-What is a DHT11?
+What is DHT11?

-A DHT11 is a digital humidity and temperature sensor.
+DHT11 is a digital humidity and temperature sensor.
 It’s a basic and very cheap sensor suitable for simple projects and hobbyists.
 The DHT11 uses a thermistor and capacitive humidity sensor to measure the ambient temperature and humidity.

-Project: Arduino Simple Temperature and Humidity
+Arduino Simple Temperature and Humidity Reader:

 After learning about the KY-015 module and the DHT11, it is now time to build a project using the module.
 Our project will read ambient temperature and humidity from the KY-015 module and display it on the serial monitor.